intel-lab-lkp/linux/Documentation/networking/ip-sysctl.rst

 	Default: 1000

+icmp_timestamp_ignore_all - BOOLEAN
+	If set non-zero, then the kernel will ignore all ICMP TIMESTAMP requests sent to it.

+	Default: 0

 icmp_msgs_per_sec - INTEGER
 	Limit maximal number of ICMP packets sent per second from this host.
 	Only messages whose type matches icmp_ratemask (see below) are